Honour guard of former Warsaw Uprising participants at Katyn Monument in Toronto, photo Stanisław Stolarczyk, 2019

 Katyn Memorial in Canada

-One of the most resilient initiators of the construction was Tadeusz Kazimierz Walkowski; a colonel in the Controller Corps of the Polish Army, formerly an officer in the 14th Cavalry Regiment in Lviv, where he had graduated from the Higher School of Foreign Trade.
-His brother Władysław was killed in Katyn.
-Col Walkowski died in Edmonton and is buried in Holy Cross Cemetery.
+Among the most persistent initiators was Tadeusz Kazimierz Walkowski: a colonel in the Polish Army’s Controller Corps, formerly an officer of the 14th Cavalry Regiment in Lwów (Lviv in present-day Ukraine) and a graduate of the Higher School of Foreign Trade.
+His brother, Władysław, was killed at Katyn.
+Colonel Walkowski died in Edmonton and is buried in Holy Cross Cemetery.

-As a result of the efforts of the Canadian Polish Congress, the Toronto City Council approved the project for construction on city-owned land.
-Despite the objections of several embassies including, most notably, the Soviet one, the Katyn Monument became the first in the world to be allowed to be erected in a public place, on a small square on the west side of the city where King Street West transitions into Roncesvalles Ave and Queen Street West into The Queensway.
+Owing to the efforts of the Canadian Polish Congress, Toronto City Council approved construction on city-owned land.
+Despite objections from several embassies, most notably the Soviet, the Katyn Memorial became the first of its kind permitted in a public space, on a small square on the city’s west side where King Street West meets Roncesvalles Avenue and Queen Street West meets The Queensway.

-The Committee for the Construction of the Katyn Memorial in Canada in its "Proclamation to the Polish Community" appealed: "Our aim is not only to honour the memory of the many Poles murdered by the Soviet authorities.
-The Katyn Monument is also intended to serve as a warning sign to living generations and to testify to their duty to defend human dignity and freedom against the brutal, cruel violence of hostile political forces.
-The lust for power, hatred and tyranny must not be allowed to violate our most precious moral values and respect for human life.
-W. State's donations will make it possible to realise the intention to erect the Monument.
-May your generosity for this purpose measure up to our grief at the violent loss of life on 'inhuman soil' by so many of our defenceless Compatriots and our contempt for this despicable crime."
+In its “Proclamation to the Polish Community”, the Committee appealed: “Our aim is not only to honour the memory of the many Poles murdered by the Soviet authorities.
+The Katyn Memorial is also intended to serve as a warning to living generations and to bear witness to their duty to defend human dignity and freedom against the brutal, cruel violence of hostile political forces.
+The lust for power, hatred and tyranny must not be allowed to violate our most precious moral values or respect for human life.
+Your donations will make it possible to realise the intention to erect the monument.
+May your generosity for this purpose measure up to our grief at the violent loss of life on ‘inhuman soil’ suffered by so many of our defenceless compatriots, and to our contempt for this despicable crime.”

-The Katyn Monument, which was made free of charge by the Canadian firm Milne & Nicholls, was ceremonially unveiled on 14 September 1980.
-The unveiling ceremony was attended by Cardinal Wladyslaw Rubin, who had arrived from Rome, Stefan Soboniewski, president of the World Federation of the Polish Veterans Association, and Wladyslaw Gertler, president of the Canadian Polish Congress.
-More than 10,000 people attended the ceremonies, including representatives of all Polish-Canadian organisations in Canada with their banner stands.
-Representatives of the Hungarian, Lithuanian and Latvian ethnic groups were also present.
+Manufactured pro bono by the Canadian firm Milne & Nicholls, the Katyn Memorial was unveiled on 14 September 1980.
+Among those present were Cardinal Władysław Rubin, visiting from Rome, Stefan Sobońniewski, president of the World Federation of Polish Veterans’ Associations, and Władysław Gertler, president of the Canadian Polish Congress.
+More than ten thousand people attended, including representatives of Polish-Canadian organisations with their banners, as well as Hungarian, Lithuanian and Latvian communities.

-The unveiling of the monument was done by three people whose loved ones were murdered in the Katyn forest: J. Puchalik from Toronto, K. Ptaszynski from Montreal and M. Wiązek from Mississauga.
+The memorial was unveiled by three people whose loved ones were murdered in the Katyn Forest: J. Puchalik of Toronto, K. Ptaszyński of Montreal, and M. Wiązek of Mississauga.

-The monument is a black lump of rock torn by a large crack.
-On the sides of the block of the monument is an inscription in Polish and English: "To the memory of the 15,000 Polish prisoners of war who disappeared in 1940 from the camps at Kozelsk, Starobielsk and Ostashkov on the territory of the USSR.
-More than four thousand victims murdered by officers of the Soviet secret police were later discovered in mass graves at Katyn near Smolensk".
+The monument consists of a black, monolithic block cleaved by a wide fissure.
+On its sides appears an inscription in Polish and English: “To the memory of the 15,000 Polish prisoners of war who disappeared in 1940 from the camps at Kozelsk, Starobelsk and Ostashkov on the territory of the USSR.
+More than four thousand victims murdered by officers of the Soviet secret police were later discovered in mass graves at Katyn near Smolensk.”

-In the base of the monument to the memory of the victims of Katyn is embedded an urn with documents relating to its construction, together with the foundation act, which ends with the words "We commit the souls of the murdered to the protection of the Queen of the Polish Crown, Our Lady of Czestochowa, and may the memory of this crime remain forever in the hearts of the Polish Nation and the Polish community scattered throughout the globe".
+An urn set in the base holds documents relating to the monument’s construction together with the foundation act, which concludes: “We commit the souls of the murdered to the protection of the Queen of the Polish Crown, Our Lady of Częstochowa, and may the memory of this crime remain for ever in the hearts of the Polish Nation and the Polish community scattered throughout the globe.”

 Related persons: